gcanti/fp-ts/docs/modules/Array.ts.md

 # uniq (function)

-Remove duplicates from an array, keeping the first occurance of an element.
+Remove duplicates from an array, keeping the first occurrence of an element.

 **Signature**